angietechcafe/Tiny-Projects/My GitHub Tricks/Pull Request 101.md

 <h1>How to make a pull request?</h1>

-<h2>There are a series to steps that GitHub users can use to make a pull request.
+<h2>There are a series of steps that GitHub users can use to make a pull request.
 A common way of making a pull request is by using git commands from the terminal.
 In this tip document, I will mention how to do pull requests on a Mac terminal.</h2>

 <h3>Install git</h3>
 <p>People can install git on their computers by first installing homebrew.
 Afterwards, they can go on the terminal and type this brew command: